zacbraddy/Vimspirational/README.md

 1. Pull down my ConEmu settings to give you a basic setup.
 You need to pull down [this xml file](https://github.com/zacbraddy/Vimispirational/blob/master/con_emu_settings.xml) and then import it into ConEmu through the import functionality available from the settings menu which you can pull up in ConEmu using the shortcut `Win+Alt+P`
 1. There are some setting in the ConEMU settings which point to paths on my local machine.
 Most notably the background image and the path to the vim exectuable for the VIM startup task you'll need to go change them for those to work.
 1. Install clink into ConEmu.
 Download the zip file from [here](https://mridgers.github.io/clink/) then unzip the files directly into `%cmderinstallfolder%\cmder\vendor\conemu-maximus5\ConEmu\clink`.
 Clink is used to give you advanced autocomplete within the command line.
 Nothing really to do with vim it just makes ConEmu more powerful.
+1. Install [Pathogen](https://github.com/tpope/vim-pathogen), just follow the instructions on the README.
+I used the "brandnew to vim rc file the readme suggests and I also installed [sensible.vim](https://github.com/tpope/vim-sensible) as my first plugin.
+1. Install Nerdtree using pathogen by git cloning the nerdtree solution into the bundle folder created during the install of pathogen.
+When setting the help tags as per the installation instructions on the nerd tree github us `$VIM\bundle\nerdtree\doc\` in place of `~/.vim/bundle/nerdtree/doc/`.
+This makes the nerd tree reference files work correctly.

 ## ConEmu Settings